All WordPress themes are not created equal, so also the purpose/projects at which blog owners need a theme varies.

 Your profile picture can go right here but not necessary.
 Everything here is drag and drop, so you have whatever you wish to drag in.

 In the previous version of Foodie theme, after the post entry widget area not possible.
 Something that has been missing out a long time.
 But with the latest theme upgrade, is now possible to achieve that.

-You most have been seeing this feature on other Child themes from StudioPress – just right after the post content.
+You most have been seeing this feature on other studiopress themes – just right after the post content.

 You have that feature included in Foodie theme upgrade.

 Most website owners use the after post entry widget for newsletter subscription box.
 You can follow suite too, or have your own say.
 I use mine on the News pro theme for newsletter subscription box you can see it down this blog – after the content.

 Foodie Pro Theme: The Header Logo Section.